avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 ### Precompile Implementation

 All types, events, and function arguments/outputs are encoded using the ABI package according to the official [Solidity ABI Specification](https://docs.soliditylang.org/en/latest/abi-spec.html).

-Like any contract, the precompile can be called by the available CALL opcodes: `CALL`, `DELEGATECALL`, `STATICCALL`, and `CALLCODE`.
-Note: `DELEGATECALL` is treated as a normal call when calling precompiles.

 When the precompile is invoked with a given `calldata` argument, the first four bytes (`calldata[0:4]`) are read as the [function selector](https://docs.soliditylang.org/en/latest/abi-spec.html#function-selector).
 If the function selector matches the function selector of one of the functions defined by the Solidity interface, the contract invokes the corresponding execution function with the remaining calldata ie. `calldata[4:]`.